 ST. LOUIS — If you still haven't been able to see the Van Gogh experience in St. Louis, you're in luck!

-Due to high demand, “Beyond Van Gogh: The Immersive Experience” will be extending its stay in St. Louis for the third time.
+Due to high demand, “Beyond Van Gogh: The Immersive Experience” will be extending its stay in St. Louis through the end of the year.

-The exhibition will now be featured at the Starry Night Pavilion on the grounds of the Saint Louis Galleria through March 30.
-More than 150,000 people have seen the exhibition in St. Louis, according to organizers.
+The exhibition will now be featured at the Starry Night Pavilion on the grounds of the Saint Louis Galleria through Jan.
+2.

-“We are thrilled that audiences in St. Louis have responded so positively to Beyond Van Gogh: The Immersive Experience,” Justin Paquin, co-producer with Paquin Entertainment, said the first time it was extended.
+“We are thrilled that audiences in St. Louis have responded so positively to Beyond Van Gogh: The Immersive Experience,” said Justin Paquin, co-producer with Paquin Entertainment.
 “We are excited that more Van Gogh fans will be able to see this exhibition.”

 The immersive Van Gogh experience was created by French-Canadian creative director Mathieu St-Arnaud and his team at Montreal’s Normal Studio.
 It features more than 300 of Vincent Van Gogh’s iconic artworks and takes art lovers into a 3D world that “exhilarates the senses.”